 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-The bibliographic citation for this definition is: Preamble to the Constitution of the World Health Organization as adopted by the International Health Conference, New York, 19 June - 22 July 1946; signed on 22 July 1946 by the representatives of 61 States (Official Records of the World Health Organization, no. 2, p.
+The bibliographic citation for this definition is: Preamble to the Constitution of WHO as adopted by the International Health Conference, New York, 19 June - 22 July 1946; signed on 22 July 1946 by the representatives of 61 States (Official Records of WHO, no. 2, p.
 100) and entered into force on 7 April 1948.
 The definition has not been amended since 1948.

 Publications: where can I find information on WHO publications?

-The navigation bar on the left-hand side of the WHO web site has a “Publications” link that leads to information about WHO publications.
+The navigation bar at the top of the WHO web site has a “Publications” link that leads to information about WHO publications.
 This includes access to the online book shop, news, subscription information, and information about major publications and journals.